scp10086/QiaoJingFlatbedRobot/README.md

 the robot use Brushless DC electric motor.

 the robot use electric bike battery.
+In China, the electriv bike battery voltage does not exceed 48v.